 - 6.1 The relevant Development Plan for the proposal is the North York Moors National Park Authority Core Strategy and Development Policies 2008.
 The Adopted Development Plan policies predate the NPPF (2012) and NPPF 2018 and are now somewhat out of date. - 6.2 The NYMNP Authority is in the process of producing a new Local Plan to replace the existing Core Strategy.
 The pre-submission draft of the emerging Local Plan was published for consultation between April and May 2019.
 The Local Plan was submitted to the Secretary of State for Examination on the 2 July 2019 and was examined in November 2019.
-Modifications were issued for consultation in February 2020 and at the time of writing (April 2020), the Inspector's report is due to be received by the Authority.
+Modifications were issued for consultation in February 2020 and at the time of writing (early July 2020), the Inspector's report had been received and the Authority anticipates adopting the Plan at the end of July 2020.
 Because of the advanced stage reached in the Local Plan process, the elements of the emerging Local Plan can be afforded weight, in accordance with section 48 of the National Planning Policy Framework.
 The Authority has provided advice on the amount of weight to be attributed to the emerging policies.
-The Local Plan may be adopted by the time this application is determined.
+The Local Plan is likely to be adopted by the time this application is determined, and full the Local Plan will be given the full weight of the Development Plan.